Warbo/chriswarbo-net/blog/2014-02-21-partial_application___currying_in_php.md

 }
 ```

-Of course, the idealist in me would avoid named functions altogether, since they're global and globals should always be avoided.
-However, the alternatives are:
+Of course, the idealist in me would avoid named functions altogether, since
+they're global and globals should always be avoided (**UPDATE**: PHP now has
+namespaces, so the problem of globals is at least mitigated a little).
+However,
+the alternatives are:

- - Using static class properties, which require indirection to call (PHP assumes `<?
-Foo::bar()`{.php} is a method call), and classes are still global so we don't gain much
+ - Using static class properties, which require indirection to call (PHP assumes
+   `<?
+Foo::bar()`{.php} is a method call), and classes are still global so we
+   don't gain much
- - Lexically scoping everything, but PHP's `<? use`{.php} requirement gets old quickly and it would be nice if the ability to curry didn't force a particular application architecture on us
+ - Lexically scoping everything, but PHP's `<? use`{.php} requirement gets old
+   quickly and it would be nice if the ability to curry didn't force a
+   particular application architecture on us

 For these reasons, I've not used this currying code in a production system yet.